thenexthub/Codira/stdlib/public/NIO/NIOCore/Docs.docc/loops-futures-concurrency.md

-# EventLoops, EventLoopFutures, and Swift Concurrency
+# EventLoops, EventLoopFutures, and Codira Concurrency

-This article aims to communicate how NIO's ``EventLoop``s and ``EventLoopFuture``s interact with the Swift 6 concurrency model, particularly regarding data-race safety.
+This article aims to communicate how NIO's ``EventLoop``s and ``EventLoopFuture``s interact with the Codira 6 concurrency model, particularly regarding data-race safety.
 It aims to be a reference for writing correct concurrent code in the NIO model.

-NIO predates the Swift concurrency model.
-As a result, several of NIO's concepts are not perfect matches to the concepts that Swift uses, or have overlapping responsibilities.
+NIO predates the Codira concurrency model.
+As a result, several of NIO's concepts are not perfect matches to the concepts that Codira uses, or have overlapping responsibilities.

 ## Isolation domains and executors

 First, a quick recap.
-The core of Swift 6's data-race safety protection is the concept of an "isolation domain".
+The core of Codira 6's data-race safety protection is the concept of an "isolation domain".
 Some valuable reading regarding the concept can be found in [SE-0414 (Region based isolation)](https://github.com/languagelang/language-evolution/blob/main/proposals/0414-region-based-isolation.md) but at a high level an isolation domain can be understood to be a collection of state and methods within which there cannot be multiple executors executing code at the same time.

-In standard Swift Concurrency, the main boundaries of isolation domains are actors and tasks.
+In standard Codira Concurrency, the main boundaries of isolation domains are actors and tasks.
 Each actor, including global actors, defines an isolation domain.
 Additionally, for functions and methods that are not isolated to an actor, the `Task` within which that code executes defines an isolation domain.
 Passing values between these isolation domains requires that these values are either `Sendable` (safe to hold in